What Credit Score is Needed to Refinance Your Mortgage?

 Once you understand your credit score, consider different mortgage lenders and their refinancing options.
 Compare interest rates, loan terms, closing costs, and lender fees from various banks, credit unions, and online lenders.

 When you choose a lender, consider its reputation for customer service and flexibility.
-Each lender may offer special loan programs, like an interest rate reduction refinance loan, just for certain borrowing needs.
+Each lender may offer special loan programs, like an interest rate reduction refinance loan, just for specific borrowing needs.

 Feel free to ask for pre-approval from several lenders.
-This will help you better know the rates and terms for which you qualify.
+This will help you better know the rates and terms you qualify for.

 Step 3: Apply for Mortgage Refinancing